farm-urban/fufarm_sensors/RaspberryPiSetup.md

 # Raspberry Pi Setup

 * Copy image to disk: https://www.raspberrypi.org/documentation/installation/installing-images/mac.md

 * Mount on OSX and goto /Volumes/boot folder and add:
    * `touch ssh`
    * Edit `config.txt` and append `dtoverlay=dwc2`
    * Edit `cmdline.txt` and after `rootwait` add text `modules-load=dwc2,g_ether`
    * (Possibly) `touch avahi`

+Set up Mac according to: https://medium.com/@tzhenghao/how-to-ssh-into-your-raspberry-pi-with-a-mac-and-ethernet-cable-636a197d055

 Plug in OTG USB cable to middle USB port and then login with:
 ```
 ssh pi@raspberrypi.local
 ```

+Or can login to the raspberry pi at 192.168.3.2.
+This ip address is +1 from the ip address of the bridge100 interface, which is at 192.168.3.1 (as shown by ifconfig)

 ### Set editor and make sure it's kept during sudo
 Add to ```~/.profile```